ur-whitelab/hoomd-tf/README.md

 ### Neighbor Lists

 Using a max-size neighbor list is non-ideal, especially in CG simulations where density is non-uniform.

-### Same file TF Graphs

-Now that we don't use IPC, we should be able to build graphs and run hoomd in the same file.
-Need to test this.
-Currently tfcompute reads some information from a dictionary stored in model folder, but perhaps we could write a constructor which takes in a graphbuilder object instead.

 &copy; Andrew White at University of Rochester